 Greetings and salutations!

 My name is Leslie and I am a transplant to Michigan from the Lone Star State.
-I'm the daughter of a free-lance editor/critic/writer/writing center director who created an award winning method to teach reading and writing to college students in need of remedial training.
+I'm the daughter of a freelance editor/critic/writer/writing center director who created an award winning method to teach reading and writing to college students in need of remedial training.
 I am also the wife of a PhD.
-Suffice it to say I'm pretty well enveloped by smart, competent people.
+Suffice it to say I'm pretty enveloped by smart, competent people.

 I spent six and a half years as a secret squirrel in the USMC and I was a cop in South Texas over five years before I found myself back in uniform, but this time in Muskegon.
 I love to learn and languages are one of my favorite hobbies: I have studied French, Korean, and Spanish in school and as my profession.
 Just for grins I have studied a little bit of Swahili, Russian, and Arabic.
 I can communicate in Spanish pretty well and I can stumble through much of the others.
 I am fluent in ordering food, finding a toilet, and getting into trouble in about six languages.
 I am very much an outside the box thinker as well as a "give it to me straight" type person.
 What I lack in intellect I cheerfully make up for in enthusiasm and wit.
 I have never had a pupil bail on me!

 I developed a tutoring program 15 years ago to help young men and women prepare for the ASVAB and their future careers in the Marine Corps.
-I carried that program to a dozen different recruiting substations in two states with enormous success.
+I carried that program to a dozen different recruiting substations in three states with enormous success.
 In addition to ASVAB tutoring, I have done elementary, junior high, and a bit of high school tutoring.
 If I'm shown the focus material, I can find a way to relate it to a pupil.
 I'm hoping I can help the community around me succeed by sharing what I've learned over the years.

 About my methods: